waynecoffee9/Capstone-Project/README.md

 ### Results

+#### styx.launch

 Our car is able to smoothly follow waypoints at speed limit, dectect traffic light signals using object detection and image classifier to stop the car before stopline at very smooth and comfortable deceleration.
 Video linke is below:

 [![Video image](http://img.youtube.com/vi/2w_00uRn1ec/0.jpg)](http://www.youtube.com/watch?v=2w_00uRn1ec)

 Our object detection uses frozen inference graph from SSD MobileNet V1 COCO 11.06.2017.
 Detected traffic light images are resized to 32x32 pixel images and fed into custom trained CNN which has two sets of convolution and pooling layers, and followed by flattening and three fully connected layers to have three outcome nodes for green, yellow, and red classifications.
-For more information on the CNN, the model structure is stored under ```bash Capstone-Project/ros/src/tl_detector/light_classification/ ```
+For more information on the CNN, the model structure is stored under ```Capstone-Project/ros/src/tl_detector/light_classification/```

+#### stie.launch

+We found that MobileNet is not adequate for real traffic light iamge inference, so another frozen inference graph, RFCN ResNet101 COCO 11.06.2017 is used.
+Also another custom CNN model was trained with real traffic light images.
+When launching ROS with ```stie.launch```, these are used instead of MobileNet.

+RFCN ResNet is more power and accurate, but it takes more computation power to run in real time.
+Since our ROS setup is in VM, we cannot utilize our GPU for running inferences.
+We instead extracted all images from rosbag provided by Udacity and tested offline.